Who are Ofsted & what do they do?

 To view the latest Ofsted report for North Ridge Community School please click on the link below.

-Cake sale in aid of Love Manchester on Tuesday 20th June.
-Please send any donation of buns/cakes on the day and pupils will need 50 or £1 to buy a bun.
+A huge thanks to everyone who supported the cake sale in aid of Love Manchester.
+Class 6 raised a fabulous £139.
+Well done!
 We are happy to be able to share the latest copy of SEND magazine with you.
 Please click on the link to read a digital version of the March magazine.

 We would like to send a great big THANK YOU to Ikea for their continuing support in supplying us with their surplus equipment.
-Please find below letters sent out to parents.
+Please find below letters sent out to parents including a letter from our new Interim Executive Head Richard Horton.

 Term Dates for 2016/2017 and 2017/2018 are available here